Yokohama is a "self-contained" music city where you don't need to go to Tokyo

 3. Participate in Jam Session Events

-4. Studio Bulletin Boards and Communities
+4. Practice Studio Bulletin Boards and Communities

-5. Music Store Events and Workshops
+5. Musical Instrument Shop Events and Workshops

 Kannai — The Heart of Yokohama's Band Scene